 While transferable points programs like Chase Ultimate Rewards, American Express Membership Rewards, Citi ThankYou Points, and even Capital One Venture Miles steal the show in terms of value, there is no denying the flexibility of Marriott Bonvoy points in terms of transferring them to airline partners.
 But that flexibility comes at a cost: With a transfer ratio of 3:1, Marriott points simply won't get you as far.

 Generally, we still think you'll get the most value out of your Bonvoy points by using them to book free nights at thousands of Marriott properties around the world.
-If you're mostly concerned with maximizing the value of your Bonvoy points, stick to using them for free night stays – perhaps at the upcoming Le Méridien Maldives.
+If you're mostly concerned with maximizing the value of your Bonvoy points, stick to using them for free night stays – like the luxury resort Le Méridien Maldives.

 So when does it make sense to transfer Marriott points to airlines?
 The answer to that question will be different for everybody.
 But it can be a great option if you need to top off your airline frequent flyer account to get enough miles for a redemption.
 Let me give you an example.

 Let's say you have 47,000 Delta SkyMiles and you are looking to book an award ticket that costs 50,000 SkyMiles.
 To get those final 3,000 miles, you could buy them from Delta … but that's a bad deal.
-If you had a card that earns American Express Membership Rewards like the Platinum Card from American Express, you could transfer those points to Delta on a 1:1 basis.
+If you had a card that earns American Express Membership Rewards like *amex platinum*, you could transfer those points to Delta on a 1:1 basis.

 But you've also got the option to transfer 9,000 Marriott Bonvoy points to your Delta, netting you the final 3,000 SkyMiles you need to book your ticket.